tu-delft-library/planning_for_rdm/book/stage_3.md

 Use Git as a version control system that allows you to collaborate and share your code (e.g. GitHub, GitLab, Codeberg).

-### Additional resources about version control using Git:
+### Additional resources about version control using Git

 - <a href="www.atlassian.com/git" target="_blank"> Getting Git Right </a>